Compare Bingo Tour as a bingo option with availability, licensing, bonus, payment, and account details reviewed where public evidence is available.

 Bingo Tour is a skill-bingo mobile app developed by AviaGames.
 Before getting into the usual review sections, readers should understand the legal history around the publisher, because it materially affects the trust question.

 Bingo Tour is published by AviaGames and distributed through the Apple App Store and Google Play.
 Like Bingo Cash and Blackout Bingo, it is not a licensed iCasino — it operates under the skill-game legal theory, with cash tournaments pitched as contests of skill.
-The core loop is head-to-head bingo against other players for real-money entry fees.
+The core loop is head-to-head bingo against other players with paid-entry options entry fees.

 New players are typically offered a small bonus cash credit on first deposit.
 The operator does not publicly disclose a fixed headline bonus amount, and terms rotate.
 Bonus cash is restricted to tournament entries and is not independently withdrawable.